jiisoft/jiiframework.ru/docs/guide-en/db-dao.md

 ### Adding parameters <span id="binding-parameters"></span>

-On creating query with parameters, you have to add parameters using `bindValue` or `bindValues` methods' calls, to prevent SQL-injections.
+For creating query with parameters you have to add parameters using `bindValue` or `bindValues` methods' calls.
+This will prevent SQL-injections.
 For Example:

 ```js
 db.createCommand('SELECT * FROM post WHERE id=:id AND status=:status')